 You need to set up the WSJT-X application to work with your radio.
 Go to the settings tab, then configure the General, Radio and Audio tabs as shown below:

 When everything is configured, you're ready to start receiving some WSPR data.
 Select the required frequency band, check that the WSJT-X application has changed the radio frequency correctly.
 If the application is not able to control your radio, then there is a problem which needs to be fixed.

 Click 'Monitor', you should soon see call signs appear in the top of the screen as you receive WSPR data.
 The information will be uploaded to the WSPR database, more on this later.

 When you're happy everything is working correctly, click 'Enable Tx' and 'Tx Next'.
-Wait a few minutes and the WSJT-X application should begin to transmit your call sign and other data.
+Wait a few minutes, and the WSJT-X application should begin to transmit your callsign and other data.
 Great!

-If you click on a callsign flag, the map will show you if you were heard or hearing that station.
 Try leaving the WSPR-X system running for a while to get a full picture of the capability of your antenna system.

 Please like or share this page: